Policies and Forms

 pre-adoption inspection conducted by the Warriors of the Rainbow Horse Sanctuary, Inc. personnel of the proposed housing/boarding facility for the horse, either digitally (by video) or on-site

-annual veterinary examination, signed by a licensed practitioner, attesting to same
+annual full wellness veterinary examination, signed by a licensed practitioner, attesting to same

-at least two letters of reference from equine professionals such as horse trainers, veterinarians, or farriers, attesting to the ability of the potential adopter to care satisfactorily for the horse, prior to the placement
+at least two letters of reference from equine professionals such as horse trainers, veterinarians, or farriers, attesting to the ability of the potential adopter to care satisfactorily for the horse, completed prior to the finalization of the placement

 In the extremely unlikely event that an emergency evacuation of the horses housed at the Warriors of the Rainbow Horse Sanctuary, Inc., should be required, the Lucky J Arena and Steakhouse in Carthage, MO has been known to accept horses during past emergencies (e.g., flooding, 2015).
 Should the Lucky J fail to be available, the Flying M and Route 66 Arenas in Miller, MO are within nearly equal hauling distance.
 As a last resort, the Ozark Empire Fairgrounds in Springfield, MO could be utilized and is still only 50 minutes away.